Explore Guyana and Suriname

 Day 9: Paramaribo, Suriname

-Day 10: Paramaribo to Anaula by land and river
+Day 10: Paramaribo to Danpaati River Lodge

-At Paranam we drive past impressive giant trees and small villages.
-After approximately 190 km we arrive at a place named Atjoni.
-At the port of Atjoni join a motorized canoe, where our skilled personnel will navigate their way up the Upper Suriname River, which is famous for its breathtaking rapids, to the Danpaati River Lodge.
+This morning we start our nature and cultural experience as we depart from Paramaribo.
+After travelling a distance of approximately 190 km you arrive at the port of Atjoni where we join a motorized canoe.
+Our skilled personnel will navigate their way up the Upper Suriname River, which is famous for its breathtaking rapids, to the Danpaati River Lodge.

-The lodge features a welcoming and breezy lounge facing the river, a large pool surrounded by a hardwood yoga deck, and easy access to one of the few portions of the Surinam River where it is actually safe to swim.
-Accommodations are in spacious A-frame style cabins with carefully appointed amenities including fresh coffee service in the mornings, mosquito nets, and unbeatable views into the thick, surrounding nature.
+The Danpaati River Lodge is an exceptionally remote and tranquil oasis in the heart of the rain forest, and welcomes adventurous visitors in search of an escape from modern stresses and distractions.
+The lodge features a welcoming and breezy lounge facing the river, a pool surrounded by a hardwood yoga deck.
+Accommodations are in spacious A-frame style cabins with carefully appointed amenities including fresh coffee service in the mornings, and unbeatable views across the river and into the thick, surrounding rainforest.

 Day 11: Danpaati River Lodge

-Today we will visit one of the 12 villages that are affiliated with Danpaati.
-In the afternoon, we will discover the secrets of the rainforest during our walk in the woods.
-Afterwards you could choose to enjoy a massage, a combination of traditional and Western techniques.
+In the afternoon, we will discover some of the secrets of the rainforest during our walk.
+Afterwards you could choose to enjoy a massage done in a combination of traditional and Western techniques.
+There are also are other possibilities to explore in the surrounding area.
+You can go fishing or take the dugout canoe around the island.

 Day 12: Atjoni - Paramaribo

 This morning we still have some time to enjoy the beautiful surroundings and take pictures.
 After saying good bye to the staff, we depart by dugout canoe from Danpaati to Atjoni.
 From Atjoni we will continue our journey back to Paramaribo by vehicle.
-Overnight at Torarica Eco-Resort, breakfast included.
-Lunch included today.

 Day 13: Suriname